Drug Distribution Providing the Defense You Need

 • More than 2,000 pounds: Enhanced first-degree felony, 10 to 99 years or life in state prison and a fine up to $100,000.

-Federal Drug Distribution Charges in Midland: Key Information
+Federal Drug Distribution Charges in Midland

 • Schedule I: Drugs with no currently accepted medical use and a high potential for abuse (e.g., heroin, LSD, ecstasy, marijuana).